rakib2067/Typescript/README.md

 - All TypeScript files are identified through the '.ts' extension
 - As evident, upon compiling our code, the 'let' keyword has been converted into a 'var'
   - This is because TypeScript converts our code to ES5 JavaScript by defualt

+### Configuring the TypeScript Compiler

+- We can create config files through the terminal by using `tsc --init` -